School's in Session!

 Active transportation is any form of human-powered transportation.
 Walking and cycling are the primary modes of active transportation.
+Active transportation benefits our:

 - Health: it provides an opportunity to be physically active on a regular basis